rayx/pickhost/README.md

 ## Highlighting a Host

-Among all hosts in a list, there are usually a few ones which you access frequently.
-For those hosts, you may want to highlight them so that you can quickly identify them.
+It's often that you access a few hosts more frequently than the others.
+For those frequently accessed hosts, you may want to highlight them so that you can easily identify them.
 This is particularly useful if you have a long list.

-You can highlight an entry by adding '!' character after the host name.
+You can highlight an entry by adding `!` character after the host name.
 Below is an example:

     [ARM servers]
     server-5 = rayx@10.64.4.5 #centos 7.4